yu-fung-hang/interview-QnA/OOP/modifiers/access modifiers/README.md

 My father's name: ClassA
 ```

-> ClassC could not pass compilation when we remove all protected statements in ClassA, which indicates the difference between protected and no modifier.
+> ClassC could not pass compilation when we remove all protected statements in ClassA, which indicates the difference between protected and no access modifier.

 ## Q4: Inheritance rules (override superclass's method)

 * If a method is set to be **public** in the superclass, its subclass should also set it to be **public**;
 * If a method is set to be **protected** in the superclass, its subclass should set it to be either **public** or **protected**;
-* If a method is not assigned any access modifier in the superclass, its subclass should set it to be **public** / **protected** / **no modifier**;
+* If a method is not assigned with any access modifier in the superclass, its subclass should set it to be **public** / **protected** / **no access modifier**;
 * If a method is set to be **private** in the superclass, this method could not be inherited by its subclasses.